intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cd /ppml/trusted-big-data-ml
     ./init.sh
     ```
-    **ENCLAVE_KEY_PATH** means the absolute path to the "enclave-key.pem", according to the above commands, the path would be like "analytics-zoo/ppml/scripts/enclave-key.pem". <br>
+    **ENCLAVE_KEY_PATH** means the absolute path to the "enclave-key.pem", according to the above commands, the path would be like "BigDL/ppml/scripts/enclave-key.pem". <br>
     **DATA_PATH** means the absolute path to the data(like mnist) that would used later in the spark program.
-According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/mnist" <br>
+According to the above commands, the path would be like "BigDL/ppml/trusted-big-data-ml/scala/docker-graphene/mnist" <br>
     **KEYS_PATH** means the absolute path to the keys you just created and copied to.
-According to the above commands, the path would be like "analytics-zoo/ppml/trusted-big-data-ml/scala/docker-graphene/keys" <br>
+According to the above commands, the path would be like "BigDL/ppml/trusted-big-data-ml/scala/docker-graphene/keys" <br>
     **LOCAL_IP** means your local IP address. <br>

-##### 2.2.2.2 Run Your Spark Program with Analytics Zoo PPML on SGX
+##### 2.2.2.2 Run Your Spark Program with BigDL PPML on SGX

 To run your pyspark program, first you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
 Then run with `ppml-spark-submit.sh` using the command: